ghostrider-05/kismet.code/README.md

 ## State and roadmap

 This repo is currently in beta version for typescript.
 For upcoming features take a look at the open issues and [roadmap project](https://github.com/ghostrider-05/kismet.code/projects/1).
+Discussion and other questions can also be asked on [discord](https://discord.gg/BNe5DhJKC4)

 [kismetUserGuide]: https://docs.unrealengine.com/udk/Three/KismetUserGuide.html